PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 ## How to Quantify Success in an MLOps Project?

+Only a model that is running in production can bring value.

+Here are three steps to get started:
+1. Define your objective and clear, concrete, and measurable metrics with all the relevant stakeholders
+    * Ensure everyone understands the “why” behind the project (...)
+    * Document and share how the work is currently done (...) and what it will take to replace the current way of working.
+    * Uncover assumptions that different team members have (...)
+2. Measure the success of different stages of the project (...)
+    * It will be hard to estimate the total time it will take to deliver
+    * Make sure you split your project into smaller pieces to validate your assumptions, track your progress, and gather feedback.
+    * (...) make sure you reflect on your progress and whether you’re heading in the right direction to solve the original issue.
+Don’t be afraid to go back to defining the problem.
+Document the lessons you’ve learned and place them in an internal Wiki for other teams to learn from.
+3. Have a multi-disciplinary team with clear roles and responsibilities
+    * (...) measure how well your team is working together.
+    * Make sure everyone understands each other’s roles and responsibilities in this project.
+    * Involve IT early on

 ### Speak the Same Language

 ### Use Every Project as an Opportunity to Educate Your Organization about Machine Learning